 In Lasers for Defensive Handguns, Mroz takes a reasoned, practical approach to the topic.
 Mroz does not avoid the arguments against lasers, rather he takes the objections head-on.
 For each objection, he offers his reasoned opinion on the argument without injecting spurious logic.

-Mroz discusses the different type of lasers available (such as those from Crimson Trace, LaserMax and others) and offers the pros and cons of each type.
+Mroz discusses the different types of lasers available (such as those from Crimson Trace, LaserMax and others) and offers the pros and cons of each type.
 Mroz anticipates possible problems with each design and offers suggestions on working with that design.

 Mroz goes through a series of range drills and shows how the laser can really be of benefit, especially when shooting from imperfect positions.
 For example, when shooting from retention or when wounded, you may not be able to align the sights with your eyes.
 From these positions, your laser can still establish a good aim for your handgun.